lexnederbragt/MBV3070-H19/1_Data_Types.md

 print "A" in teststring
 print "AUG" in teststring
 ```
-Q: can you find out if there were any Ts in this string?
+Question: can you find out if there were any Ts in this string?
 If there are none, what does that tell you?

 ### Concatenation